-This Section performs a wide variety of activities that help support current agency functions and also establish
+This Section performs a wide variety of activities that help support current agency functions and also

-Implementation Plan (SIP).
+of the State Implementation Plan (SIP).
 A State Implementation Plan is a federally enforceable strategy that

 details how a state plans to attain and maintain compliance with National Ambient Air Quality Standards

 (NAAQS) mandated by the Clean Air Act.
 A SIP consists of a state's regulations and legal agreements limiting

 the amount of pollutant discharges to the atmosphere.
 To insure that these regulations are sufficient to

 demonstration consists of evaluating monitored air quality data, developing comprehensive source-specific

 emissions inventories and collecting meteorological data.
 This information is then used in air dispersion

 modeling analyzes to determine the ambient concentrations of pollutants.
 The Planning section is responsible

 for preparing these demonstrations and developing the policies of DAQ.

-Special services (ad hoc) - represents DAQ in various regional air quality initiatives and forums including: the
+Special services (ad hoc) - represents DAQ in various regional air quality initiatives and forums including:

-violations) issues are also addressed.
+cause air quality violations) issues are also addressed.